seanbrereton/EDEN/user_manual/user_manual.md

 - The first configurable option is to set the initial population.
 Using the "+" and "-" buttons, you can make the starting population higher or lower.
 The lowest population option is 128 creatures and the highest is 1024 creatures.
 - The second option is to set the food spawn rate.
 This rate is relative to the population.
 For example, if the starting population is 256 then a rate of 1.2 will spawn 307 pieces of food.
 The lowest rate is 0 and the highest is 2.
 - The third option is to set the environment size.
 This makes the environment as a square with height being the chosen number.
 The lowest option is 320 x 320 and the highest option is 3200 x 3200.
-- H2O
+- Water levels can be configured.
+The range is 0. to 0.9.
+- The number of hidden layers can be changed using the hidden layer count option.
-- hidden layer
+- The hidden layer size changes how many nodes are in each hidden layer.
 - The last configurable option is to set the maximmum energy for creatures.
 If the maximum energy is 96, this means that a creature will have a maximum of 96 seconds to live if they do not eat more food.
 The lowest option is 48 seconds and the highest option is 192 seconds.

 Below is a picture of the simulation settings menu.